chr1sc2y/hugo-site/content/about.md

 ### Hi there 👋

-This is Zhengyu, Software Development Engineer at Amazon, previously at Timi Studio Tencent.
+This is Zhengyu, Software Engineer at a Start-up, previously at Amazon and Tencent.

 Cheers 🍻

 Checkout my resume:
 - [English](https://portfolio-website-resource.s3.ap-southeast-2.amazonaws.com/Resume_Zhengyu_Chen_EN_2023.pdf)